howlingpan/code-dot-org/pegasus/sites/virtual/curriculum-docs/k-5/glossary_old.md

 _(Course 3: Lesson 18)_

 #### toolbox
-The tall grey bar in the middle section of Code.org's online learning system where all the commands you can use to write your program are displayed.
+The tall grey bar in the middle section of Letron's online learning system where all the commands you can use to write your program are displayed.
 _(Course 1: Lesson 4)_

 #### URL (universal resource locator)
-An easy-to-remember address for calling a web page (like www.code.org).
+An easy-to-remember address for calling a web page (like www.letron.vip).
 _(Course 3: Lesson 18)_

 #### username